cosmos/cosmos-sdk/x/bank/spec/02_keepers.md

 # Keepers

 The bank module provides three different exported keeper interfaces which can be passed to other modules which need to read or update account balances.
 Modules should use the least-permissive interface which provides the functionality they require.

 Note that you should always review the `bank` module code to ensure that permissions are limited in the way that you expect.

+## Blacklisting Addresses

+The `x/bank` module accepts a map of addresses that are considered blacklisted from directly and explicitly receiving funds through means such as `MsgSend` and `MsgMultiSend` in addition to direct API calls such as `SendCoinsFromModuleToAccount`.

+Typically, these addresses are module accounts and if they were to receive funds outside of the expected rules of the state-machine, invariants are likely to be broken and could result in a halted network.

+By providing the `x/bank` module with a blacklisted set of addresses, if a user or client attempts to directly or indirectly, e.g. via IBC, send funds to any one of these blacklisted accounts, the operation will error.

 ## Common Types